-Our other vegetarian family favorites include vegetarian quesadillas, green lentil curry and this crazy easy spaghetti recipe!
+Our other vegetarian family favorites include air fryer tofu, vegetarian quesadillas and easy spaghetti recipe.

 - Why This Fried Tofu Recipe Works?